silasnatterer/bfp/opendihu/README.md

 The following configuration files are provided:
 - variables.py: Default configuration file.
 - neumann.py: Similar to variables.py, but includes Neumann pulling force.
-- febio.py: Smaller muscle.
-Intended for the febio_contracion case.
 - mapping.py: Different results when using preCICE coupling and openDiHu coupling